ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/introduction/typescript.md

 `NhtsaApiResponse` object or a `string`.
 All of the endpoint functions return a similar type using their own `Results` array type.

-**Explanation with Examples:**
+### Benefits of Typescript

-In the example above, you can see that the `DecodeVin` function returns an array of `DecodeVinResults` objects in the `Results` key.
+We'll show some examples of how Typescript can help you avoid common mistakes and make you a more efficient developer.

-For this example lets say you saved the response from the `DecodeVin` function to a variable named `data`.
+For this example lets say you saved the return from the `DecodeVin` to a variable named `data`.

 ```ts